anthonybusson/Wi-Fi-Watch/README.md

           channel receive time:           52 ms
           channel transmit time:          11 ms

   - Case 3: No output is available.
-The network card of your probe does not provide the channel occupancy rate.
+The network card of your monitoring node does not provide the channel occupancy rate.
 No modification is required in the code and you can proceed to the next steps.

-## 4. Deploy the client on the probes using the existing user with sudo privileges on the monitoring node
+## 4. Deploy the client on the monitoring nodes using the existing user with sudo privileges on the monitoring node

 Install the package `sshpass` : `sudo apt install sshpass`